ShipraD25/liri-node-app/README.md

 node liri.js concert-this <artist/band name here>

 ```
-What this will do is search the Bands in Town Artist Events API for an artist and render the information about each event's venu name, venue location and date of the event to the terminal:
+What this will do is search the Bands in Town Artist Events API for an artist and render the information about each event's venu name, venue location and date of the event to the terminal.

+### Code Snippet

 ```
 function concert() {